svc333/overview/glossary/glossary.md

 {: #x9826026}

 A certificate that any entity, such as an organization or admin, attaches to their proposals or proposal responses.
 These signCerts are unique to an entity and are checked by the ordering service to make sure they match the signCert on file for that entity.

+### single-page application
+{: #x9829514}

+An application that works inside a browser and does not require page reloading during use.

 ### single sign-on (SSO)
 {: #x2213318}